iamansingh0/aman-cli/README.md

-aman help - See all the available options aman joke - Get a random joke aman quote - Get a random quote
+aman help - See all the available options aman joke - Get a random joke aman quote - Get a random quote aman weather [city name] - To see the current weather of the city
 ```